sky-haihai/HugoPortfolio/content/en/code/auto-fishing-wow/index.md

 ## Code Snippet

-Most game has a sound queue when the fish is hooked, so I can just write a simple program to listen to the sound and press the button when a certain loudness threshold is reached.
+Most game has a sound cue when the fish is hooked, so I can just write a simple program to listen to the sound and press the button when a certain loudness threshold is reached.

 ### Detect the volume of the sound.